forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * [Security Council Meeting on 240822](#un-security-council-on-240822): Security council discussion.

 // Current Situation
+* On 10.2.2023, Update 146 – IAEA Director General Statement on Situation in Ukraine: ""“...
+The situation around Europe’s largest nuclear power plant remains volatile and unpredictable, as it is an active combat zone.
+The postponement of the planned rotation demonstrates all too clearly the need for urgent measures to protect the plant and the people working there,” Director General Grossi said. ...""" (from <https://www.iaea.org/newscenter/pressreleases/update-146-iaea-director-general-statement-on-situation-in-ukraine>)
 * On 8.10. the plant was reported to have been disconnected and to rely on diesel generators ([Ukrinform, 0810](#ukrinform-on-zaporizhzhia-081022)).
 As of 14:00, power lines are reported to have been restored (according to Enerhodar Mayor Dmytro Orlov telegram referred in [Kievpost 081022](#kievpost-on-zaporizhzhia-081022)).
 * As of 15.9. the plant is reconnected to the power lines ([IAEA Update 102](#iaea-update-102)).